Current Water Supply Conditions and Outlook

-Adult summer-run steelhead continue to return to the Tolt River basin.
-Most of these returning fish move into the upper reaches of the South Fork Tolt River where they hold through the summer and fall, then spawn during the following winter and spring.
+Adult summer-run steelhead continue to hold in the Tolt River basin.
+Most of these fish move into the upper reaches of the South Fork Tolt River where they hold through the summer and fall, then spawn during the following winter and spring.
+Young coho, resident and adfluvial trout are rearing in the Cedar.
+Young steelhead and coho continue to rear in the South Fork Tolt.

 View Current Water Supply Graphs (pdf)